d2l-ai/d2l-en/chapter_introduction/index.md

 Generally, the more data we have, the easier our job becomes.
-When we have more data, we can train more powerful models and rely less heavily on pre-conceived assumptions.
+When we have more data, we can train more powerful models and rely less heavily on preconceived assumptions.
 The regime change from (comparatively) small to big data is a major contributor to the success of modern deep learning.
 To drive the point home, many of the most exciting models in deep learning do not work without large datasets.